Esgorhannoth/koneko/Readme.md

 </a>

 * `args` - puts on stack a quote with command line args (as strings)
+* `cmd` ( s/q(s) -- i ) - executes a command with OS' command shell and returns errorcode (0 for success).
+Argument is either a String, typed exactly as in command line, or a list of strings, first being command to execute and the rest being its arguments (that will be quoted as expected by shell)
+* `print ( v -- )` - prints the value of TOS
 * `read-line` - reads user input and places it on TOS
-* `print ( v -- )` - prints the value of TOS
 * `sleep ( i -- )` - holds execution for `i` number of seconds
 * `import ( s -- )` - loads `.kn` file and evaluates it